So long Mandelbrot and thanks for all the fractals

 The mathematician Benoit Mandelbrot died today of pancreatic cancer at the age of 85.
 I guess most people don’t have a clue who he is, but he used to be one of my unlikely childhood heroes.

-Typical behavior of a fractal geometry is that more intricate details are shown the more it is zoomed in.
+The infinitely complex patterns of a fractal geometry become apparent as more intricate details appear during recursive zooming.
 If you are unfamiliar with the Mandelbrot set, have a look at this video.

 The colors are simply representing certain numbers in the complex plane.
 Think of it the same way as the images of space we see from the telescopes where the colors are vividly enhanced.

 Since the Mandelbrot set and its friends were visually appealing and mathematically interesting, it also became popular among young computer enthusiasts in the early days.
 I coded my first fractal in the early nineties using assembly language and later made a Java version of the Julia set: